indyplanets/appcenter-documentation/user-guide/creating-app.md

 15. Click **Save & Continue**.
 16. Do one of the following:
   * To run the app, click **Run App**.
-  * To view recent activity and logs for the app, which are available once the app has been run, click **View **.
+  * To view recent activity and logs for the app, which are available once the app has been run, click **View APP**.

 For more information about user roles, app permissions, and job results permimssions, see **[User Roles, App Permissions, and Job Results Permissions](app-permission-user-role.md)**.